 IFRS 13 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Fair value is a market-based measurement, not an entity-specific measurement, so assumptions that market participants would use should be applied in measuring fair value.
-The adoption of IFRS 13 did not have an effect on the Company's financial statements for the six-month period ended December 31, 2013.
+The adoption of IFRS 13 did not have an effect on the Company's financial statements for the Period.